igor-kupczynski/help-me-share/README.md

 # Quickstart

-## Grab the mimified java script at:
+## Grab the mimified code

+Download if from:
 <https://raw.github.com/puszczyk/help-me-share/master/resources/stable/hms.min.js>

+## Insert the container div

-## Put the following tag in the place where you want the buttons to show:
+Put the following tag in the place where you want the buttons to show.

     <div id="hms-container"></div>

+## Invoke the script

-## Include the script near the end of your page, e.g. just before the closing `</body>` tag and configure the options.
+Include the script near the end of your page, e.g. just before the closing `</body>` tag and configure the options.

     <script src="js/hms.js"></script>
     <script>